seongck/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.map` returns a newly created array while `.forEach` doesn't return anything.

 2. What is the difference between a function and a method?

+A method is function that's a property of an object.

 3. What is closure?

+Closure is when a function is able to remember and access its lexical scope, even when called outside its lexical scope.

 4. Describe the four rules of the 'this' keyword.

+ - Object/Global: When in global scope, `this` will be the window object
+ - Implicit: When called in a method, `this` will be the object to the immediate left of the dot (.)
+ - Explicit: Whenever a function is called with `.call`, `.apply`, or `.bind`, `this` will be the object passed in as the first argument.
+ - New: When called in a constructor function, `this` will be the newly created and returned object

 5. Why do we need super() in an extended class?

+  So we can call the parent constructor while abstracting away `Object.create(this, .. )`.

 ## Project Set up